pvico/RX-Dual-Power/README.md

 Alternatively, if you don't have a magnet, press both buttons (SW1 and SW2) simultaneously for 2" to power off the model <sup><a href="#note9">9</a></sup>.
 Press any button to power it back on.

 When the model is powered off, the current consumed is minimal (60 *micro* amperes!).
 A small 300mAh battery would completely discharge in about 2 weeks<sup><a href="#note10">10</a></sup>.
-It is best to always start a flight session with fully charged batteries.
+Nevertheless, it is best to always start a flight session with fully charged batteries.
 #

 <sub><sup id="note8">8</sup> A stack of 8 round magnets of size 12x5mm will be detected when it is about 3cm (1 1/4") from the sensor.
 Be very careful when adding magnets to the stack: the pull force is very strong and they break really easily.</sub><br/>